 - Principles behind basic fabrication techniques

-- Principles behind use of specialist tools
+- Principles behind the use of specialist tools

 - Hand tools - hacksaw, internal and external threading tools, stud extractor, files, measuring and marking out tools